BenTata-86/disaster_messages/README.md

 graph2
 ### ETL & ML Pipelines <a name="model"></a>
 **ETL**
-There are 2 csv file one is for messages collected during disasters, the other one is the categories that messages belong to, labeled by Appen.
+There are 2 csv file one is for "messages" collected during disasters, the other one is the "categories" that messages belong to, labeled by Appen.

 - Read csv files into dataframe.
 - Merge these 2 dataframes